ImTiaan/website/imtiaan-web/content/posts/introducing-fintraos.md

 Insight is useless without action.
 A dashboard that tells you "You are overspending" is a nag.
 An OS that says "I moved money to cover your deficit" is a partner.

 **Pulse** is the nervous system of FintraOS.
 It is an event emitter that watches the state machine.
-It allows developers to define "Smart Events"—logic gates that trigger automatically when the Financial Twin enters a specific state.
+It allows developers to define "Smart Events" - logic gates that trigger automatically when the Financial Twin enters a specific state.

 ```typescript
 // A simplified view of a Pulse Rule